mulle-objc/De-Re-mulle-objc/index.md

 If you are comfortable writing in C, you will notice that C is fine until you reach a certain level of complexity.
-If you don't want to spend your lifetime in C++ beaureaucracy, Objective-C is the answer.
-It is:
+If you don't want to spend your lifetime in C++ beaureaucracy, Objective-C is the answer:

 * Easy to learn
 * Fun
 * No magic
-* A complexity manager
 * A dynamic messenger
 * A powerful class-system